HMS-Core/hms-health-demo-java/README.md

 ## Get familiar with environment requirements.
 * Android Studio 3.6.1 or later.
 * Java SDK 1.8 or later.
-* HMS Core (APK) 4.2.0.300 or later has been installed on the phone.
-To read data from the Health app, HMS Core (APK) 5.0.4.300 or later should be installed.
+* A phone running a version later than Android 6.0 (API level: 23) or HarmonyOS.
+HMS Core (APK) 4.2.0.300 or later has been installed on the phone.
+To read data from the Health app, HMS Core (APK) 5.0.4.300 or later should be installed and also HUAWEI Health app of version 11.0.0.512 or later has been installed.

 ## Operation Result
    <img src="images/result_1.png" width = 30% height = 30%> <img src="images/result_6.png" width = 30% height = 30%> <img src="images/result_2.png" width = 30% height = 30%> <img src="images/result_3.png" width = 30% height = 30%> <img src="images/result_4.png" width = 30% height = 30%> <img src="images/result_5.png" width = 30% height = 30%>